thephiltacular/open_trading_algo/docs/README.md

-# TradingViewAlgoDev Documentation
+# open_trading_algo Documentation

-Welcome to the comprehensive documentation for TradingViewAlgoDev - a robust Python library for algorithmic trading, technical analysis, and financial data processing.
+Welcome to the comprehensive documentation for open_trading_algo - a robust Python library for algorithmic trading, technical analysis, and financial data processing.

 ## Table of Contents